NEW PATIENTS

 Register with the NHS app: Quick guide - YouTube

-Moving out of our area
+Moving out of our Practice area

 Click here to view a map of our catchment area and details of the "out of area" scheme.

-Meeting the initial health needs of people arriving in the UK from Ukraine
+Meeting the Initial Health Needs of people arriving in the UK from Ukraine

 Bi-lingual patient health questionnaires have been developed with Doctors of the World UK for commissioners and GP practices to support this initial health assessment and management of newly registered vulnerable migrants, including people seeking asylum and those arriving under Government relocation schemes.
 Given the conflict in Ukraine, this includes English/Ukrainian and English/Russian translations provided.There is an adult version of the form and a version for children (age 0-15 years) which can be completed by the parent/guardian.
 We envisage that competent 16 and 17-year-olds will be able to complete the adult form for themselves.
-Please click here to complete a registration.

 Temporary Patient Registrations